Testing Within Government (TWiG) program terms and conditions

 - a change in government policy; or

-- a Conflict of Interest arises under clause 6.10, which in the reasonable opinion of the State cannot be managed by the Recipient, or has not been managed as the State has directed.
+- a Conflict of Interest arises under clause 6.10, which in the reasonable opinion of the State cannot be managed by the Recipient, or has been managed as the State has directed.

-- The Recipient agrees on receipt of a notice of termination under clause 16.1, to stop the performance of its obligations as specified in the notice, and take all available steps to minimise loss resulting from that termination.
+- The Recipient agrees on receipt of a notice of termination under clause 16.1, to stop the performance of its obligation as specified in the notice, and take all available steps to minimise loss resulting from that termination.

 - In the event of termination under clause 16.1, the State will be liable only to: